pmunts/muntsos/README.txt

    same AArch64 toolchain as all of the other 64-bit Raspberry Pi models, but a separate kernel and device tree.

+   The Raspberry Pi 5 introduced a breaking GPIO API change.
+See [35]Application Note #11 for more information.

     Raspberry Pi USB Gadget Kernels

-   MuntsOS also provides Raspberry Pi kernels with dedicated [30]USB Gadget support enabled.
+   MuntsOS also provides Raspberry Pi kernels with dedicated [36]USB Gadget support enabled.
 These kernels run on 3 A+, CM3, Zero 2 W, 4 B, and CM4.
 You can supply power to and communicate with a compatible Raspberry Pi solely through the USB port.
 This kernel supports USB